Jürgen Klopp: Political views

-In an interview for The Guardian in April 2018, Klopp expressed his opposition to Brexit claiming that it "makes no sense" and advocated for a second referendum.
+In an interview for The Guardian in April 2018, Klopp expressed his opposition to Brexit, saying that it "makes no sense" and advocating a second referendum.

 Politically, Klopp considers himself to be left-wing.
 He told journalist Raphael Honigstein:

-Pro-vaccine stance

-During the COVID-19 pandemic Klopp became a notable proponent of the COVID-19 vaccine, with himself having both vaccines as well as the recommended booster by December 2021.
-He has compared not getting the vaccine to drink driving, saying: "I don’t take the vaccination only to protect me, I take the vaccination to protect all the people around me.
-I don’t understand why that is a limitation of freedom because, if it is, then not being allowed to drink and drive is a limitation of freedom as well.
-I got the vaccination because I was concerned about myself but even more so about everybody around me.
-If I get [Covid] and I suffer from it: my fault.
-If I get it and spread it to someone else: my fault and not their fault."
-Klopp's Liverpool side were notable for being one of the few Premier League sides to be fully vaccinated, with Klopp saying it was an act of solidarity.

-Prior to Liverpool's game on 16 December 2021, with the UK experiencing a new wave of the Omicron variant, Klopp used his Matchday programme notes to recommend Liverpool fans take the vaccine if they hadn't already, as well as telling them to "ignore those who pretend to know.
-Ignore lies and misinformation.
-Listen to people who know best.
-If you do that, you end up wanting the vaccine and the booster."

 Endorsements

 Klopp's popularity is used in advertisements by, among others, Puma, Opel and the German cooperative banking group Volksbanken-Raiffeisenbanken.
 According to Horizont, trade magazine for the German advertising industry, and the business weekly Wirtschaftswoche, Klopp's role as "brand ambassador" for Opel successfully helped the struggling carmaker to increase sales.
 He is also an ambassador for the German anti-racism campaign "Respekt!
 Kein Platz für Rassismus" ("Respect!
 No room for racism") and featured in a video for the song Komm hol die Pille raus by children's song author Volker Rosin to encourage young football talents.
 Starting in 2019, Klopp became an ambassador for Erdinger, a German brewery best known for its wheat beers.
 Klopp featured in an advertising campaign for the beer, telling bartenders to "Never skim an Erdinger."
 After Liverpool's title win in 2020, the Brewery also produced a special limited edition series of cans featuring Klopp's face and autograph, which sold out quickly online.
 In 2020, he signed a personal endorsement deal with Adidas, agreeing to become a brand ambassador and wearing their footwear in training sessions and future advertisements.
 In 2021 he appeared in an ad for Snickers.
+In October 2024, Trivago named Klopp as the face of their new global marketing campaign.